refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### `<ReadyPage>` component is deprecated

-`<ReadyPage>` component is deprecated and will be removed in the next major version.
-Use your own custom page instead.
+The `<ReadyPage>` component is deprecated and will be removed in the next major version.
+Use a custom page of your own instead.

 ## **`@pankod/refine-mui` changes**

 ### Import changes

 All **Material UI** components re-exported from `@pankod/refine-mui` have been removed.
-You should import them from Material UI packages directly.
+You need to import them from Material UI packages directly.

 If the packages are not installed, you can install them with your package manager:

-> You don't have to install all of packages.
-You can install only the packages that you use.
+> There is no need to install all of the packages, only install the packages that you plan to use.

 <Tabs
 defaultValue="npm"